 - Continue to submit your college applications.
-It is best practice to submit all applications prior to the holidays. - Take the SAT/ACT, if needed and available.
+It is best practice to submit all applications prior to the holidays. - Register for the SAT/ACT, if needed and available.
 December is typically the last test date that is acceptable for regular decision.